realkemon/home/README.md

 <a href="https://www.splashdamage.com/games/wolfenstein-enemy-territory/"><img src="https://ue3s31vhmez1o77f81aycos1-wpengine.netdna-ssl.com/wp-content/uploads/2018/07/Games-Logo-Wolf-ET.png" width="256"/></a>

-These are own maps that I created from scratch, start to finish and are the first projects that I worked on during my Level Design journey.
+These are own maps that I created from scratch, start to finish.
 They are not directly related to any community project, so I listed them under the base game Wolfenstein: Enemy Territory.
 However, they are compatible with all community mods as well as ET: Legacy.

 <a href="https://github.com/realkemon/home/blob/master/pages/dingenskirchen.md#"><img src="https://github.com/realkemon/home/blob/master/levelshots/dingenskirchen.png" width="256"/></a>